Included Accessories: Stand Mount, Microphone Pouch

 48v Phantom power via audio interface, or some sort of mixer.

-Here are a few options I recommend
+Here are a couple of options I can recommend:

 Focusrite Scarlett 2i2.
 I have this one, and recommend it highly.
 It’s extremely reliable and will work wonders with the AT2020.
 You can also upgrade your mic in the future and still use it.
 A Great piece of equipment.